biji/simplenetspeed/README.md

 ***Tested on GNOME 3.36 and 3.38***

 #### Whats new in this repo version:
-- [x] Added Preference Dialog with all the customizations needed
+- [x] Add Preference Dialog with lots of default customizations.
+- [x] Add Lock Mouse Actions button in Prefrences to disable any mouse click behaviour.

 #### Feature Highlights :
 - [x] Reduce Refresh time